hervenivon/awesome-discoveries/README.md

 This document is a curated list of useful, inspiring, fascinating, and eclectic discoveries and thoughts I made and produced during my readings, experiments and job decisions making being a startup advisor and the CTO for a world leading drone company - mostly ordered.

-This document exposes some of my ideas and reflects of my own point of view.
+This document exposes some of my ideas and views expressed are my own.

+This document was written mainly as a guide for my future self, a guide to precisely remember what it means building something and helping never to reinvent the weel.

-Feedback and questions are welcome.
+Still, feedback and questions are welcome.

 * [Inspirational resources and must reads](#inspirational-resources-and-must-reads)
 * [Topics](#topics)